TABLE OF CONTENTS

 What Makes Lightspeed Different Than Clover?

-Compared to Clover, Lighspeed’s inventory management capabilities make it the ideal choice for complex businesses.
+Compared to Clover, Lightspeed’s inventory management capabilities make it the ideal choice for complex businesses.
 You can quickly transfer items between stores, set up unique serial numbers for stock-keeping, and categorize your inventory by color, size, and other attributes.

 Lightspeed’s customer relationship management (CRM) tools allow you to build full profiles for every customer.
 You can add notes and save important information, which is helpful for B2B clients.
 Speaking of helpful for B2B clients, loyalty programs allow repeat customers to earn points whenever they shop.